-The primary purpose of the container closure system for a parenteral solution is to provide protection for the dosage form in a safe and compatible manner.
+The primary purpose of the container closure system for a parenteral solution is to provide protection for

+Corresponding Author: Corning Incorporated, SP-FR-05, Corning, NY 14831.
+Telephone: (607) 974-3199; e-mail: schautra@corning.com doi: 10.5731/pdajpst.2017.007807 the dosage form in a safe and compatible manner.
 Each year, several billion injectable doses are delivered successfully around the world (in a variety of closure systems), providing lifesaving medications and preventing various diseases.
-US federal regulations require that the closure system must not be 'reactive, additive, or absorptive so as to alter the safety, strength, quality, or purity of the drug' and that it must 'provide adequate protection against foreseeable external factors in storage and use that can cause deterioration or contamination of the drug product1.'
-FDA guidance lists common causes of deterioration and contamination such as exposure to light, loss of solvent, exposure to reactive gases (e.g., oxygen), absorption of water vapor, and microbial contamination2.
+U.S. federal regulations require that the closure system must not be "reactive, additive, or absorptive so as to alter the safety, strength, quality, or purity of the drug" and that it must "provide adequate protection against foreseeable external factors in storage and use that can cause deterioration or contamination of the drug product" (1).
+U.S. Food and Drug Administration (FDA) guidance lists common causes of deterioration and contamination such as exposure to light, loss of solvent, exposure to reactive gases (e.g., oxygen), absorption of water vapor, and microbial contamination (2).
 The pharmaceutical manufacturer must ensure that the chosen container closure system (e.g., glass vial + elastomeric stopper + aluminum crimp seal) provides this protection for the specific drug product in a suitable manner throughout its shelf life.

 The failure of a container closure system to protect the drug product can have serious and even deadly consequences.
 Container breakage can result in a missed dose, lacerations, or drug shortages.
-Inadequate sealing of container closure components may allow liquid or gas transport (ingress or egress) resulting in an ineffective or adulterated dose2.
-However failures from cracked containers, sealing problems (improper assembly, sealing-surface defects, dimensionally incompatible components), and cored stopper materials are especially serious because they can provide even larger openings for biological material transport (ingress or egress).
+Inadequate sealing of container closure components may allow liquid or gas transport (ingress or egress), resulting in an ineffective or adulterated dose (2).
+However, failures from cracked containers, sealing problems (improper assembly, sealing-surface defects, dimensionally incompatible components), and cored stopper materials are especially serious because they can provide even larger openings for biological material transport (ingress or egress).
 Injectable products require protection from microbial contamination because they bypass most of the body's natural defenses (skin, mucous membranes, etc.), permitting rapid and complete introduction of microbial contamination into a patient's circulation.
-Accordingly, these breaches in container closure can lead to bacteremia, fungemia, sepsis, or death3-5.
+Accordingly, these breaches in container closure can lead to bacteremia, fungemia, sepsis, or death (3-5).

-Glass is an ideal material for parenteral packaging because it uniquely combines several properties that other materials cannot6-7.
+Glass is an ideal material for parenteral packaging because it uniquely combines several properties that other materials cannot (6-7).
 Glass containers are transparent, hermetic, non-porous, easily formed into complex shapes, chemically durable against a wide range of solutions, and resist deformation under applied loads.
-This unique combination of properties makes glass the material of choice for packaging injectable products8.
-Indeed approximately 98 percent (or 23 billion) of parenteral containers were packaged in glass in 20129.
+This unique combination of properties makes glass the material of choice for packaging injectable products (8).
+Indeed approximately 98% (or 23 billion) of parenteral containers were packaged in glass in 2012 (9).
 The majority of these parenteral containers are made of Type I borosilicate glass.